What Information Do You Need Before Creating a Paystub?

 - Once completed, a copy of the signed W-4 form should be kept on file, because the IRS may request a copy.

-The W-4 collects the worker’s basic information (name, address, filing status) in Step 1.
-Step 2 addresses employees who have multiple jobs, or who have working spouses.
+Step 2: Addresses employees who have multiple jobs, or who have working spouses.
 There are extra resources listed to calculate withholdings for these situations.

 Once you have a completed W-4, you’ll need to collect additional information for the pay stub.